Teacher Professional Learning

 The cornerstone of learning innovation is teachers who are inspired by new ideas and emerging technologies and who reflectively incorporate the latest research into their teaching.
 The College is wholly committed to the idea of continual improvement in its pedagogical practices and supports this principle by providing quality professional development opportunities and an integrated professional learning program for its teachers.

 The College is committed to the ongoing professional learning for all teachers to build capacity and foster improved learning outcomes for all students.
 College-based professional learning events are scheduled across our calendar.
-Teachers are also encouraged to engage in personally relevant professional learning through their subject area associations, the Association of Independent Schools and other external providers.
+Teachers are encouraged to engage in relevant professional learning through their subject area associations, the Association of Independent Schools and other external providers.
 In this way your daughter is assured of benefitting from the latest research as well as the wisdom of years of shared experience embodied in a vibrant and highly competent staff fully connected to the broader education community.